Applying under the Tier 4 visa pilot

 Who is eligible?

-- Individuals applying for a Tier 4 student visa to study a postgraduate master’s programme of 13 months or less commencing study in the 2018/19 academic year
+- Individuals applying for a Tier 4 student visa to study a postgraduate master’s programme of 13 months or less (applicable to students who commenced study in the 2018/19 or after)

 - Individuals applying for entry clearance overseas or applying for leave to remain (in the UK) following successful completion of an undergraduate or previous postgraduate degree